the-events-calendar/the-events-calendar/readme.txt

 * Fix - Avoid type error when setting up one-time imports for Facebook URLs (our thanks to @J for flagging this!)
 [78664]
 * Fix - Add a safety check in isOrganizer() function (our thanks to Kevin for flagging this!)
 [81645]
 * Fix - Avoid EA Client hanging when no events are found while attempting an import from a Facebook source [82713]
+* Fix - Improve compatibility of The Events Calendar when operating with WPML from within a subdirectory (props: @dgwatkins) [81998]

 = [4.5.7] 2017-06-28 =